sosiki1997/Pixel_GArt/README.md

 Do not refresh the page during generation

-If error occurs, ensure gradio==3.44.4 is installed
+If errors occur, ensure gradio==3.44.4 is installed

 🧱 Tech Stack
 FastAPI